-Staff will continue to research how the District is going to fund a radio system replacement if a decision is made to upgrade to a 700 or 800 MHz system or make significant changes to our current VHF system.
+Staff will continue to research how the District is going to fund a radio system replacement during this next year.
 Special Districts Association of Oregon (SDAO) is recommending that the District seek voter approval of a GO Bond issuance.
-Funds have been included for the election costs of putting a bond measure on the ballot of the November 2023 general election and/or May 2024 primary election.
+Funds have been included for the potential of a bond measure on the ballot of the November 2024 general election and/or the May 2025 primary election.